TheFischerLab/FLEXR/README.md

 mmtbx.ringer somepdb.pdb some_map_coeffs.mtz
 ```
 This produces a CSV file, `somepdb_ringer.csv`, which contains the raw electron
-density measurements that `Ringer_refine` relies on.
+density measurements that `FLEXR` relies on.

 ### 1. Conformer detection

-`Ringer_refine` contains two scripts, one for (1) conformer detection and one for (2) model building.
+`FLEXR` contains two scripts, one for (1) conformer detection and one for (2) model building.
-The first script is `ringer_refine.py` which performs three main functions from
+The first script is `FLEXR.py` which performs three main functions from
 Ringer based electron density measurements.
 First, it performs peak detection, second
 it assembles these peaks into possible rotamers, and third it tests these rotamers
 against the ideal rotamer library (`rotamer_library_coot.csv`).
 It is run with:
 ```
-python ringer_refine.py -f somepdb_ringer.csv
+python FLEXR.py -f somepdb_ringer.csv
 ```
 Two options users will want to test are the electron density threshold `-t` for peak detection and
 the geometry tolerance `-g` used for matching the ideal rotamer library:
 ```
-python ringer_refine.py -f somepdb_ringer.csv -t 0.35 -g 40
+python FLEXR.py -f somepdb_ringer.csv -t 0.35 -g 40
 ```
 Rotamers slated for building are saved to `somepdb_ringer_alts.csv`.